 Today, we have the chance to create more tree-filled schools and neighborhoods.
 School districts in East Palo Alto, Mountain View, and Redwood City have asked Canopy to bring our unique combination of tree planting, tree care, and youth engagement to their communities.

-To make this possible, we’ve launched Growing the Canopy, a campaign to raise $600,000 from individual donors to fund this next phase of Healthy Trees, Healthy Kids!
-Together, we’ll:
+To make this possible, we launched Growing the Canopy, a campaign to raise $600,000 from individual donors to fund this next phase of Healthy Trees, Healthy Kids!
+Over 5 years (2015 – 2020), we’ll:

 Wealthy neighborhoods are lush with trees, poor areas are not.
 This is not just a matter of aesthetics; trees are a matter of public health and environmental equity.